| Amazonas

 town) and 114 km.
 North of Huancayo.
 Another city with a nickname of its

-ruins.
-The road beyond Tarma descends rapidly into the rich (coffee and
+The road beyond Tarma descends rapidly into the rich (coffee and fruit

-information click on the city's name).
-A small town between Huancayo
+click on the city's name).
+A small town between Huancayo and Pucallpa

-and Pucallpa which sprung up and grew when the road connecting these two
+which sprung up and grew when the road connecting these two locations was

-locations was built.
-In fact, the town's main street is actually the road
+built.
+In fact, the town's main street is actually the road itself (Good

-itself (Good old western style !).
-The most renowned local attraction is
+old western style !).
+The most renowned local attraction is the Owl's Cave

 click on the city's name).
 The colonial city of Trujillo is very close